lizbradley/PHETS/docs/source/index.rst

 This Documentation
 ------------------
 This documentation is built with Sphinx.
-The autodoc feature is used to generate the API reference from Python docstrings in Numpy format.
+The autodoc extension is used to generate the `library reference <Reference>`_ from docstrings in the Python code.
+The text and layout for all other sections (eg this paragraph) is defined in ``docs/source/index.rst``.

 To build this documentation, TeX must be installed, along with the following:

 - texlive-latex-recommended
 - texlive-fonts-recommended
 - texlive-latex-extra